Bira/octopus-carnival/_posts/2025-02-23-wir-dscc-belgoi.md

 have a caller in it, but when they show up they're bad news.
 Callers are Level 8 Elite Controllers with the Leader tag and 178 HP.

-They can fight with **Claws** that inflict ongoing 5 damage (save ends), but their actions are better spent on their **Ennui Lash** power (minor action, melee 3 vs. Will), which does equivalent psychic damage and inflicts a -2 penalty to Will for a turn.
+They can fight with **Claws** that damage and inflict ongoing 5 damage (save ends), but their actions are better spent on their **Ennui Lash** power (minor action, melee 3 vs. Will), which does equivalent psychic damage and inflicts a -2 penalty to Will for a turn.
 That opens the enemy up to their bigger powers, and to the psychic attacks of their buddies.

 The first big power is **Command of the Bell** (Ranged 10 vs. Will, recharge 4+), which deals psychic damage, slides the target 3 squares, and forces them to